mikus31/MAP675-Assignment-01/README.md

 * ogrinfo -so "file-name.shp" "layer-name" (used to determine projection of shapefile) -- mm
 * git status (used to check status of commits) -- mm
 * git push origin master (used to sync changes to master) -- mm
+* ogr2ogr -f "GeoJSON" ../data/urban-trails.json urban-trails.shp (example, used to convert shapefile to geojson and move the newly created json to the data directory for map use) -- mm

 #### 2017-10-17
 * We have decided to explore Austin, Texas. -- mm